Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/Week1DC.md

 	- Usually do not have a common system clock
 	- Eg, Omega, Butterfly Networks
 2. Multicomputer parallel systems
-	- There are mulitple processors but no direct access to shared memory/address space
+	- There are multiple processors but no direct access to shared memory/address space
 	- There can be more than one nodes, but most likely are not geographically separated
 	- Eg, IBM Blue gene, CM* Connection Machine
 3. Array Processors